salt-formulas/salt-formula-nova/README.rst

       libvirt:
         hw_disk_discard: unmap

-In order to actually utilize this feature, the following metadata must be set on the image as well, so the SCSI unmap is supported.
+To actually utilize this feature, the following metadata must be set on the image as well, so the SCSI unmap is supported:

 .. code-block:: bash

   glance image-update --property hw_scsi_model=virtio-scsi <image>
   glance image-update --property hw_disk_bus=scsi <image>

 Scheduler Host Manager
 ----------------------